Boosting Static Resource Leak Detection via LLM-based Resource-Oriented Intention Inference: Approach

-To extract formal expressions of the intentions identified by the LLM, we employ matching patterns that correspond to the output format specification specified in the template.
-Given an LLM-generated answer, we utilize regular expressions such as "line <line number>: <API call> acquires <resource variable> resource" to extract the line number, API call, and resource variable involved in resource acquisition intentions.
-Similar regular expressions can be used to extract information related to resource release intentions and resource reachability validation intentions.
-We then use the extracted information to instantiate the formal expressions of the three types of resource-oriented intentions.
+To extract structured expressions of the intentions identified by the LLM, we employ matching patterns that correspond to the output format specification specified in the template.
+Given an LLM-generated answer, we utilize regular expressions such as ``line <line number>: <API call> acquires <resource variable> resource'' to automatically extract the line number, API call, and resource variable involved in resource acquisition intentions.
+Similar regular expressions can be used to extract information related to resource release intentions and reachability validation intentions.
+We then use the extracted information to instantiate the structured expressions of the three types of intentions.